-The survey area was defined using Arcview® geographical information system (GIS) software by drawing a 7000 feet by 3645 feet rectangle area around the location of the plume (Figure 1).

-The resulting map was provided to the Clark County Department of Assessment and Geographical Information Systems to obtain a list of tax parcel numbers, names and addresses of the property owners within the area to be surveyed.
-The list of names and addresses were then sent to the two municipal water systems serving the survey area.
+The survey area was defined using Arcview® geographic information system (GIS) software by drawing a 7,000 feet by 3,645 feet rectangle area around the location of the plume (Figure 1).
+The resulting map was provided to the Clark County Department of Assessment and Geographical Information Systems to obtain a list of tax parcel numbers, as well as the names and addresses of the property owners within the area to be surveyed.
+The list of names and addresses was then sent to the two municipal water systems serving the survey area.
 Clark County Utilities and the City of Vancouver Utility crosschecked their database of public water use against the assessor's names and addresses for verification.
 To further reduce the number of survey letters owners received, Clark County's online Geographical Information System (GIS) was accessed for records of land use, property type and aerial photos of the remaining parcel numbers.
-This process removed undeveloped lots, railroads and utilities right-of-way.
+This process screened out undeveloped lots, railroads and utilities right-of-way.
 All remaining property owners (tax parcel numbers) in the survey area were sent the attached letter and survey form (see Appendix A) to obtain well information.
-To enhance the mail survey results, a door-to-door follow-up survey was done to find all those who did not respond, this included returned mail and don't know categories.
-The Washington State Department of Ecology (DOE) water well log search and viewer were accessed to obtain well logs and other information when possible.
-The intent of the survey was to confirm the lack of private drinking wells in the area near the Boomsnub/Airco Superfund site.
+To increase the response rate, a follow-up door-to-door survey was conducted.
+When possible, the Washington State Department of Ecology (DOE) water well log search and viewer were accessed to obtain well logs and other information.
+The intent of the survey was to confirm the lack of private drinking wells in the area near the Boomsnub/Airco Superfund site.4